pytomtoto/docs/content/rancher/v2.x/en/tasks/clusters/creating-a-cluster/create-cluster-azure-container-service/_index.md

 ---
-title: Creating an Azure Container Service Cluster
+title: Creating an AKS Cluster
 shortTitle: Azure Container Service
 weight: 3350
 ---

+# Creating an Azure Container Service Cluster

-You can use Rancher to create a cluster using Microsoft Azure Container Service.
+You can use Rancher to 创建集群 using Microsoft Azure Container Service.

 <!-- VJF...
 Broken tag for: beta-note_azure -->